sarahciston/codingcare/_drafts/meaningweaver.md

 nav_order: 95
 ---

+re Elea, the hope would be to understand "What does it mean for me today to use these systems, why does a certain feature/methodology come to exist, instantly matters to me.
+If I utilize this I must be aware of how the tech can even devoid of historical contexts its created from, how are the tech still ways they might propagate injustices and systems of power."

+"Feelings are 'vectors'; for they feel what is there and transform it into what is here" (Whitehead 1978, 87).
+A vector describing anything that covers space.
+A vector is a way of describing transformation using space.
+But it is only one way.

 # Weaving "Universal" Meaning from Numbers

 [//]: # "write it in style of Bell's *Undercurrents* with snippets of history described in essay with a personal narrative also weaving through"

 How did the idea become prominent that language, and its meaning, could be represented through numbers and computation?
 Temporarily setting aside whether or not this is a *good* idea, I am interested in the history of the idea.
 It emerges in prominence in the cybernetic boom just following the Second World War, with strands of thought that run much further back in time.
-It spans developments in crypotography, translation, linguistics, phonology, statistics and probability, cybernetics, taxonomy; with roots in wartime aerial firing and weapons development, eugenicists' racist beliefs about categorization.
+It spans developments in cryptography, translation, linguistics, phonology, statistics and probability, cybernetics, taxonomy; with roots in wartime aerial firing and weapons development, eugenicists' racist beliefs about categorization.
 This work traces some of the thinkers, historical moments, and intellectual pivots

 The concepts of "universal language" and of applying cryptographic methods towards language translation data at least back to Athanasius Kircher and Holy Roman Emperor Ferdinand III (and perhaps much further, from non-Western perspectives).
 However, it is a single memo written in 1947 by mathematician Warren Weaver that is credited with launching the field of "Machine Translation" and later Natural Langauge Processing.